Constructing Hopf-Galois structures and skew bracoids of small degree: Preliminaries

-In fact, this correspondence is bijective, and so every Hopf--Galois structure on $L/K$ arises in this way.
-The problem with this approach is that $\Perm(G/G')$ can get very large very quickly, and so it might take a long time to find all the relevant subgroups.
-However, hope comes from the following theorem due to Byott in \cite{Byo96}, which greatly reduces our search space.
-We note that the presentation here is due to Childs in chapter 2 of \cite{Chi00}: \begin{theorem}[Byott's Translation] There is a bijection between the following two sets:
+This correspondence is bijective, so every Hopf--Galois structure on $L/K$ arises in this way.
+However $\Perm(J/J')$ grows quickly, so it may be computationally infeasible to find all the relevant subgroups.
+The following theorem of Byott \cite{Byo96} greatly reduces our search space; we use the formulation of \cite[Chapter 2]{Chi00}. \begin{theorem}[Byott's translation] There is a bijection between the following sets:

 and